luojijiaren/CS534-AI-18S/Assignment2/README.md

 ## Gibbs Sampling

-Use Gibbs sampling algortithm to calculate the probability distribution
+Use Gibbs sampling algortithm to calculate the probability distribution.
+This part adopts Python 3.x as the programming language.

+### Input Format (Should be strictly obeyed)
+gibbs price schools=good location=ugly -u 10000 -d 0

+### Other Information
+This program read the excel file given by the course instructor.
+The excel file should be put within the same folder with the Python file.

+### Package
+xlread/matlibplot

 ## Kalman Filter
 Use Kalman filter to predict the GDP.